mohsenasfiamaersk/cypress-introduction/markdown.md

 cy.contains('your feed').should('be.visible')
 ```

+Note:
+- To verify that we’re in a correct page for instance

 ### Change The Timeout on a Command
 ```js
 cy.contains('your feed', { timeout: 10000 }).should('be.visible')
 ```

+Note:
+`contains` and `get` function do have a default timeout of 4 seconds if it exceeds that amount then it will fail, meanwhile the second parameter is to extend

 ### Verify The URL Hash